 “Contract” means the agreement for the supply of the Services which includes these terms, the Quotation, and any documents referred to in either of the foregoing;

-“Customer” means the person named as such in the Quotation;
+“Customer” means the person or organisation named as such in the Quotation;

 “Ethos” means Ethos IT Solutions and Services Ltd a company registered in Scotland with company number SC615112 whose registered office is at 3/2 46 Mavisbank Gardens, Glasgow, G51 1HL;